RoxanneWAAANG/LangSQL/Machine_Learning/README.md

 # Text2SQL -- Machine Learning Approach

-# ML_Text2SQL README

 ## Overview
-`ML_Text2SQL` is a machine learning-based tool that converts natural language questions into SQL queries.
-The model is trained to extract features from text input (questions) and a database schema, then generate corresponding SQL queries using classification techniques.
+The machine learning model is trained to extract features from text input (questions) and a database schema, then generate corresponding SQL queries using classification techniques.
 This tool is built using scikit-learn's RandomForestClassifier and other machine learning methods to process the input data and generate SQL commands such as `SELECT`, `COUNT`, `MAX`, `MIN`, etc.

 ## Features
 - **Text-to-SQL Conversion**: Converts natural language questions to SQL queries.